GiacomoValliPhD/openhdemg/docs/GUI_intro.md

 # Graphical Interface

-Welcome, to the *openhdemg* Graphical Interface (GUI) introduction!
+Welcome, to the *openhdemg* Graphical User Interface (GUI) introduction!
 The *openhdemg* GUI incorporates all relevant high-level functions of the *openhdemg* library.
 The GUI allows you to successfully perform High-Density Electromyography (HD-EMG) data anlysis **without any programming skills required**.
 Moreover, there is no downside to using the GUI even if you are an experienced programmer.

 -------------------------------------------------